mrtnrdl/mrtnrdl.github.io/index.md

 In case you are interested in productivity tools and finances - feel free to support me and sign up to several tools and platforms through my [referral links](pages/referrals).

+If you want to hire me - have a look at my [CV](pages/cv) and take it from there.

 ## /blog

 <ul>